The Future of Training Conference 2024

 Matthew Ellman: Making teacher development frameworks work for trainers

-Matthew Ellman is Professional Learning and Development Manager at Cambridge University Press, designing and delivering training for teachers, institutions and Ministries of Education around the world.
+Matthew Ellman is Professional Learning and Development Manager at Cambridge University Press & Assessment, designing and delivering training for teachers, institutions and Ministries of Education around the world.
 He has worked as a teacher and trainer in the UK, Spain and Malaysia, and has delivered courses, workshops and talks in a further 30 countries.
 Matthew’s research into teacher education won the British Council’s MA Dissertation Award at the 2018 ELTons, and he is co-author of From Teacher to Trainer, published by Cambridge University Press in 2022, and a finalist in this year’s ELTons.

 The talk: